nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-Conda/install_conda_tutorial.md

     The process we are showing is very similar for installing the [Linux version](https://conda.io/projects/conda/en/latest/user-guide/install/linux.html).

-    For Windows computers, you can follow [instructions](https://conda.io/projects/conda/en/latest/user-guide/install/windows.html) from conda and use the Anaconda Prompt terminal interface, which comes in the installation, to run commands.
+    For Windows computers, take a look at the [instructions](https://conda.io/projects/conda/en/latest/user-guide/install/windows.html) from conda and run commands in the Anaconda Prompt terminal interface, which is downloaded during installation.

 ### Step 2: Verify your installer hashes